About Vegetarians of Washington

 Holding quality monthly dinners where all are welcome

-Producing a monthly e-newsletter to inform and entertain
+Producing a regular e-newsletter to inform and entertain

 Offering informative classes, to teach nutrition and cooking skills